rharrisonQCA/1701QCA-Assessment1-/replicationproject/replication.md

 ### Bibliography ###
+Aslam, A. (2017, 11 24).
+How Does Aluminum Foil Keep The Food Warm?
+And Is It Safe?
+Retrieved 3 24, 2020, from NDTV Food: https://food.ndtv.com/facts/how-does-aluminum-foil-keep-the-food-warm-and-is-it-safe-1779130

 Eby, K. (2016, 11 28).
 Project Design for Any Industry.
 Retrieved 3 23, 2020, from Smartsheet: https://www.smartsheet.com/project-design-any-industry

 Follett, J. (2014).
 Designing for emerging technologies : ux for genomics, robotics, and the internet of things.
 Retrieved from